catalyst-cooperative/open-energy-data-for-all/episodes/modularization-2.md

 Objective:
 - Extract reusable functionality into an importable module
-- Demonstrate that you can also import this into a notebook?
-If so, can show that you can call help() on your own functions (nice!).
+- Demonstrate that you can also import this into a notebook.
+Can show that you can call help() on your own functions (nice!).
+- Demonstrate import into transform.py

 Challenge:
 Add your cool new function into utils and call it in your transform.py file (probably the drop nulls one)